 Your camera will be exposed to the elements 24 hours a day so it should be protected by IP-67 enclosure

-The IP rating is an important measure of the level of protection provided by the enclosure.
+IP rating is an important measure of the level of protection provided by the enclosure.
 The IP (or ‘ingress protection’) rating determines resistance to dust and liquid.
 Our recommendation would be IP rating of 5 for water ingress; the Genie offers a rating of 7 (will withstand immersion up to 1m).
-A description of the IP rating system is available here (Wikipedia)
+A description of the IP rating system is available here (Wikipedia).

 A housing with a thermostatically controlled heater for dew control is highly recommended, and spastically a low voltage (12v) heater.
-Some enclosures have a 240v heater require a mains supply; for safety we do not recommend using any enclosure that requires 240v as providing safe external mains supply increases complexity and installation cost.
+Some enclosures have a 240v heater require a mains supply; for safety we do not recommend using any enclosure that requires 240v.
+Providing safe external mains supply increases complexity and installation cost.
 We also recommend a separate 12v power supply for the dew heater. (see Power Supply).

 Mounting the camera into the enclosure is a straightforward; a single screw fitting secures the camera to a mounting plate.
 The mounting plate will provide some adjustment.
 It is advisable to ensure a small air gap between the lens and the enclosure window to allow airflow from the dew heater.
 Some cameras have a power-on LED which can be quite bright.
 It is best to cover this LED to prevent stray light interfering with the image.